cpressey/Nested-Modal-Transducers/README.md

 We call the resulting construction a _nested modal transducer assemblage_.

-"Transducer" is taken from automata theory and is basically unrelated to what's called a transducer
+The term "transducer" is taken from automata theory and is basically unrelated to what's called a transducer
 [in Clojure](https://clojure.org/reference/transducers)
 or [in Scheme](https://srfi.schemers.org/srfi-171/srfi-171.html);